yasirerkam/Win10_BrightnessSlider/README.md

 #### Features

 * Supports ddc/ci monitors
-* Seperate Sliders For Muptiple Monitors
+* Seperate Sliders For Multiple Monitors
 * Volume like Slider to Change Monitor Brightness
 * Option to Run At Startup